adamayoung/SwiftWithAdamBlog/Content/architecture/dependency-injection.md

 Although this does the job of getting the next number, it's not very maintainable or easy to test.
 What if you wanted to change the number generator to a different implementation?
 How would you even test `SomeService`?

 ## With Dependency Injection

-Dependency injection can help us make `SomeService` more maintainable and easier to test.
-Consider this example itself:

 ```swift
 protocol NumberGenerator {